Neonatal Onset Multisystem Inflammatory DiseaseSymptoms, Doctors, Treatments, Advances & More

 CHU Caen

-Eric Hachulla practices in Caen, France.
+Eric Hachulla practices practicing medicine in Caen, France.
 Mr. Hachulla is rated as an Elite expert by MediFind in the treatment of Neonatal Onset Multisystem Inflammatory Disease.
-His top areas of expertise are Systemic Sclerosis (SSc), Scleroderma, Sjogren Syndrome, Kidney Transplant, and Lung Transplant.
+He is also highly rated in 60 other conditions, according to our data.
+His clinical expertise encompasses Systemic Sclerosis (SSc), Scleroderma, Sjogren Syndrome, Lung Transplant, and Tissue Biopsy.

-Jasmin Deschner-Kuemmerle practices in Tuebingen, Germany.
+Jasmin Deschner-Kuemmerle practices practicing medicine in Tuebingen, Germany.
 Ms. Deschner-Kuemmerle is rated as an Elite expert by MediFind in the treatment of Neonatal Onset Multisystem Inflammatory Disease.
-Her top areas of expertise are Neonatal Onset Multisystem Inflammatory Disease, Familial Cold Autoinflammatory Syndrome, Muckle-Wells Syndrome, and Mevalonate Kinase Deficiency.
+She is also highly rated in 18 other conditions, according to our data.
+Her clinical expertise encompasses Neonatal Onset Multisystem Inflammatory Disease, Familial Cold Autoinflammatory Syndrome, Muckle-Wells Syndrome, and Mevalonate Kinase Deficiency.

 Background: Some diseases cause chronic inflammation with intermittent flares in the body.
 These are called autoinflammatory diseases.
 They can cause fevers, rashes, ulcers, and other problems.
 Researchers want to learn more about the causes and effects of these diseases.
 They hope this will improve how the disease is managed in the future.